katmakhan/gcloud-course/VM Python/README.md

 ## Troubleshooting
 - Follow some of the trouble shooting tips
-	-Upgrade the apt get
-	-Install the new python
+	- Upgrade the apt get and Install the new python
 	```bash
 	sudo apt-get update && sudo apt-get upgrade
 	sudo apt install python3.7
 	```
-	-Upgrade pip
+	- Upgrade pip
 	```bash
 	pip3 install --upgrade pip
 	```